Featured Image

 It Is Beautiful…Then Gone by Martin Venezky

 I also recall trying to connect his work to David Carson, which I could never do.
 Carson’s work always came across to me as accidental and slightly pretentious.
-While Venezky’s work was quite the opposite, it appeared to be a laborious and deliberate act, taking a lot of care, patience, and time—everything in its place.
+While Venezky’s work was in many ways the opposite, it appeared to be a laborious and deliberate act, taking a lot of care, patience, and time—everything in its place.

 The other day, The Letterform Archive hosted Mr. Venezky for Salon Series, № 21.
 Zoom time!
 It was the first time I ever heard his voice or saw his face.
 Reminded me of the time I finally did an image search for NPR anchors—wow, they look like that, huh.

 I thoroughly enjoyed the stories he shared about his studio, his methodology—all of it.
-He was quite a delightful man!
+He was a delightful man.
 I encourage everyone to tinker around the links below to get to know his work better.

-Now, I think I’ll finally give that book a read.
+Now, I think I’ll finally give his book a read.

 .... .- ...- . .- -. .. -.-. . -.. .- -.--